RobertCNelson/boot-scripts/tools/eMMC/mmc_usbflasher_example.md

 Start with the generic flashing image "usbflasher", this supports ALL blank boards.
 This image will flash the eeprom and write a specific end image to the eMMC.

-Step 1: Download 'usbflasher', and write it to a microSD:

 ```
 voodoo@hades:~$ wget https://rcn-ee.net/rootfs/bb.org/testing/2016-04-03/usbflasher/BBB-blank-debian-8.4-usbflasher-armhf-2016-04-03-4gb.img.xz
 voodoo@hades:~$ wget https://rcn-ee.net/rootfs/bb.org/testing/2016-04-03/usbflasher/BBB-blank-debian-8.4-usbflasher-armhf-2016-04-03-4gb.bmap